Meet Our Team

 Full Bio

-Her primary research area is systems alignment and data stewardship for Indigenous health praxis/practice (i.e., data governance, community-relational accountability, traditional healing systems, research ethics and review, and implementation sciences).
+Her primary research area is systems alignment and data stewardship for Indigenous health praxis/practice (i.e., Indigenous data governance, community-relational accountability, traditional healing systems, research ethics and review, and implementation sciences).
 This area originates from working for the Pascua Yaqui Tribe's Health Services Division (PYTHSD) between 2000 - 2019.
 Her dissertation, "Indigenous health systems: An emergent Yaqui-centered framework for public health practice", from a guest-relative perspective, was completed during this tenure.

-Christina has a BA in Latin American Studies from Oberlin College (1991), MPH (2002) in community health practice, and DrPH (2018) in public health policy and management from the Zuckerman College of Public Health at the University of Arizona (UA).
+Christina is an associate with the Collaboratory for Indigenous Data Governance (CIDG) and co-lead of the Seven Directions and Whakauae Māori Health Services partnership.
+She has a BA in Latin American Studies from Oberlin College (1991), MPH in community health practice (2002), and DrPH in public health policy and management (2018) from the Zuckerman College of Public Health at the University of Arizona (UA).
 Her minor was trans-disciplinary, including coursework from the UA Roger's College of Law, Indigenous Peoples Law and Policy (IPLP) program and Department of Sociology.

 Maya Magarati, PhD